 OFFICIAL TEST SCORES

-ENGLISH LANGUAGE PROFICIENCY (International applicants only) - TOEFL (Test of English as a Foreign Language) scores should be directly from ETS to Rice (School Code: 6609 and Department Code: 14).
-Scores must not be more than five years old.
-Please see the following page for additional information regarding IELTS and waiver options: https://gps.rice.edu/qualifications.
+ENGLISH LANGUAGE PROFICIENCY (International applicants only) - TOEFL (Test of English as a Foreign Language) scores should be directly from ETS to Rice (School Code: 6609, any department code accepted).
+Scores must not be more than two years old.
+Please see the following page for additional information regarding IELTS and waiver options: https://graduate.rice.edu/qualifications .